See Also: Shoei X-Twelve Review

-new Shoei X-12 was released on October 1, 2009, along with the new Shoei
+The new Shoei X-12 was released on October 1, 2009.

-with a new Shoei RF-1100 in the "Monolith" graphics, also in size XL.
+And we also bought a new Shoei RF-1100 in the "Monolith" graphics, also in size XL.

 Everything I said about the RF-1100 with regards to quality is ditto for the X-12.

 This is after only a few hours of ogling and handling after receiving the X-12 and the RF-1100 yesterday.

 The quality of both helmets appears to be outstanding.

 The X-12 looks stunning in the Streamliner graphics, with its deep red metalflake accent stripes and the metalflake stars along the side.

 But, this is as it should be -- I'm am positive that X-12 owners will accept nothing less than perfection in a helmet costing...are you ready for this? $769.99 list price!
 Yikes!!